After distance learning last spring, we had hoped we’d be going back to school this fall.

-I kinda knew it was coming, but was still hopeful that my 8th grader would get to graduate like “normal” and have one more band concert and another season of track at his middle school.
+I kinda knew it was coming, but was still hopeful that my 9th grader would get to begin high school like “normal” and be able to participate in all his regular extra-curricular activities.

 There’s lots of disappointment all around.

-But, like the rest of the world, we press on and I am happy to say that after 4 weeks of “homeschooling”, I’m getting much better at it and have some fresh ideas to help support your ADHD Homeschooler.
+But, like the rest of the world, we press on and I am happy to say that after 4 weeks of distance learning, I’m getting much better at it and have some fresh ideas to help support your ADHD kid who is learning from home.

 My kids still range from mildly willing to extremely rebellious when it comes to doing their work.